 In the Presentations Tour we have intentionally chosen a simple animation example just to introduce the feature.
 Animations can be varied and combined in various ways using many different options.
-You will find detailed information about this topic in the chapter "Animations" (beginning on page 177).
+You will find detailed information about this topic in the chapter Animations.